KleistLab/VASIL/README.md

 conda deactivate
 ```

+## Caution
+Caution must be taken for all re-parameterization of simulations made with `config.yaml`, snakemake does not execute the rules for which the result files are already present, remove relevant files from *results* if needed.

 ## Additional Information
 ### Mutation Profile
 To generate a mutation profile for set of variants from covsonar use the script scripts/mutationprofile/generate_mutation_profile.R